Examinations, or standardised tests, are an integral part of a meritocratic society’s education system.

 Of course, learning the right techniques for a subject is also important, which brings me to my next point…

-3) Learn/create techniques that will help you
+3) Learn/create their own techniques

 Studying for an exam is all about practice and revising previously-learned information.
 However, as we move up the education ladder, our workload goes from this: